 How To Tune Drums

-I'm working on "How to tune Drums" videos for tuning each individual piece of the drum.
+I'm working on drum tuning videos for each individual piece of the drum.
 Much of the methods used in tuning cross over, but I would like to show you how to tune snare drums, toms and bass drums individually.
-Be sure to check back on this page for more tuning information on specific pieces.
 I also recommend this book on Drum Tuning

 Bass Drum Tuning